David-Billingsley/Easy_Email_Template/readme.md

         Port - The port number for your email server Username -  The senders email username
         Password - The senders email password
         To - Who do you want in the To email line
+        CC - If you want to carbon copy, can be left blank.
+Value should be in [] separated by comma.
+Example ['user2@user.com', 'user3@user.com']
+        BCC - If you want to blind copy someone, can be left blank Value should be in [] separated by comma.
+Example ['user2@user.com', 'user3@user.com']
         From - Who you are sending the email to Subject- The subject line of the email html - The html you wish to send in the email